gdahlberg55/FolderORG_Manus/memory-bank/project_context.md

 FolderORG Manus is an intelligent file organization system that automatically categorizes and structures files based on customizable rules and patterns.
 The system uses multiple classification strategies including extension-based, size-based, date-based, and content-based approaches to organize files according to user-defined rules.

 ## Current Development Focus
-**Backup/Restore System - Selective Restoration (90% Complete)**
+**UI Statistics Dashboard (10% Complete)**

-The current implementation focus is on completing the selective restoration capability of the Backup/Restore System.
-This feature allows users to choose specific files to restore rather than restoring entire transactions.
+The current implementation focus is on developing a comprehensive statistics dashboard to visualize file organization history, type distributions, and operation timelines.
+This feature will provide users with insights into their file organization patterns and system performance.

 ## Recent Project Cleanup
 The project has undergone a significant file organization cleanup: